 That is what is at the core of this portrayal of the crucifixion of Jesus.
 Luke is pointing out to us in his wonderfully dramatic way not only that Jesus had the power of God to forgive, to proclaim and dispense God's mercy.
 As we hear the story, and hear the soldiers and the leaders mocking Jesus we are struck by the divine irony of them challenging Jesus about being King of the Jews, and we want to shout to them that he is all of that and more in ways they could not imagine.
 As we hear the second criminal acknowledge the kingship of Jesus we want to yell out a loud "Hallelujah!", because we know from his resurrection that the promise he made to that criminal would indeed be fulfilled that very day.
-We also know that the power to promise, and the power of God to deliver on that promise.
+We also know that the promise of salvation offered to us was sealed for us on that same fateful day, because he had the power to promise, and the power of God to deliver on that promise.